Conductor Chailly: Appeasing La Scala's 'gods' with Italian opera

 Chailly's own passion for music, demonstrated to audiences throughout the world for more than four decades, he attributes in part to his father Luciano, a composer and arts administrator, who when Chailly was 10 dumped him in the upper-row seats for a concert in Rome by the RAI orchestra.

-Neither Chailly nor his father knew that one of the pieces on the program would be Mahler's First Symphony, the "Titan", but it left a lasting impression.
+Neither Chailly nor his father knew that one of the pieces on the programme would be Mahler's First Symphony, the "Titan", but it left a lasting impression.

 "I didn't know what kind of music it was and only after I discovered it was the Mahler First Symphony," he said.
 "How can you know, at the age of 9 or 10, but that was an opening to a new universe which was for me something I would never forget."